CrashCortez/Vita-Wireless-Charging-mod/README.md

 # Heat
 ----

-Heat it does get hot, thats why I chose to put the coil over grip and under the right speaker.
-The speaker clip plastic keeps teh coil in place and the location keeps it as far away from teh back touch pad as possible.
-It gets hot but will coll rapidly.
+It does get hot, thats why I chose to put the coil over grip and under the right speaker.
+The speaker clip plastic keeps the coil in place and the location keeps it as far away from the back touch pad as possible.
+It gets hot but will cool rapidly.

 # Installation